timosarkar/enki/lib/README.txt

-# Daphne/lib/
+# /lib/

-This dir contains the self-host compiler for daphne
+This dir contains the bootstrapped compiler for Enki